Diveshdk/beyondchats-assignment/README.md

 Edit
 GEMINI_API_KEY=your_google_gemini_api_key
 📸 Preview

-(Upload and link a screenshot for better presentation)
+(Upload and link a screenshot here for better presentation)

 ✍️ Author
-Made with 💡 by diveshdk
+Made with 💡 by divesdhk